 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional.

-2. Which Bank Interest is Taxable?
+Is Bank Interest Taxable?

 - bank and building society accounts (including business accounts and your portion of joint bank accounts)